Stockholm is the heart of Scandinavia.

-Choose from a Royal Canal boat tour or head out into the archipelago for a glimpse of the natural beauty just minutes from Stockholm’s city center.
+Choose from a Royal Canal boat tour or head out into the Stockholm archipelago for a glimpse of the natural beauty just minutes from Stockholm’s city center.
 Both water experiences are included in the Stockholm Pass if you’ve opted for this bundled sightseeing ticket.

 As you can see, even with just 2 days in Stockholm, there’s a lot you could see and do!

 Day 3 in Stockholm – Drottningholm, Food, & Art

 Drottningholm Palace is UNESCO World Heritage Site and the home for Sweden’s present-day King and Queen.
 It’s a short trip outside of Stockholm whether you choose to get there by boat with your Stockholm Pass or use the easy subway and bus connections.

 Plan to arrive when the palace opens so you can have the Palace rooms nearly to yourself.
 Then, stroll out into the perfectly planned Baroque gardens.
 Along the way, stop to see the exquisite Chinese Pavillion and the Drottningholm Court Theatre.